 Police should detain each driver just long enough to ask a few brief questions and to look for signs of impairment, such as slurred speech, an odor of alcohol, and glassy, bloodshot eyes.
 If the driver shows no sign of impairment, he or she should be permitted to drive away without delay.

 Drivers who show signs of impairment should be sent to a separate area for a field sobriety test.
 At that point, any further investigation must be based on probable cause, and general principles of detention and arrest apply.

-Advance notice of the roadblock should be provided to the public through the media, although police aren’t required to disclose the specific location.
+Advance notice of the roadblock should be provided to the public through the media, and police should disclose the specific location.
 Public announcements are designed to increase the deterrent effect of the checkpoint and reduce the intrusiveness on individual motorists.
 Announcements also serve to legitimize the roadblock in the minds of drivers.

 Police cannot stop drivers merely because they tried to avoid the roadblock, the Supreme Court determined.
 However, if a driver who avoids the roadblock shows obvious signs of intoxication or commits a vehicle code violation, police can stop the motorist based on probable cause.

 Ultimately, while the Supreme Court has endorsed sobriety checkpoints, there are specific guidelines that must be followed when operating a roadblock, and police don't always observe them.
 A New Jersey DWI defense attorney who thoroughly understands the requirements of sobriety checkpoints will determine whether a drunk driving arrest was made at a lawful roadblock, and plan a defense strategy accordingly.

-Please call Levow DWI Law at 877-593-1717 to discuss your roadblock or sobriety checkpoint issues, or any other DWI / DUI issue.
+Please call Levow DWI Law at (877) 593-1717 to discuss your roadblock or sobriety checkpoint questions, or any other DWI / DUI related issue.
 Call now for a free NJ DWI consultation.